vegaprotocol/specs/protocol/0044-LIME-lp_mechanics.md

 ### Penalty for not supporting open positions

-If at any point in time, a liquidity provider has insufficient capital to make the transfers for their mark to market or other settlement movements, and/or margin requirements arising from their orders and open positions, the network will utilise their liquidity provision commitment, held in the _temporary liquidity provider bond account_ and the _liquidity provider bond account_ (accessed in that order) to cover the shortfall.
+If at any point in time, a liquidity provider has insufficient capital to make the transfers for their mark to market or other settlement movements, and/or margin requirements arising from their orders and open positions, the network will utilise their liquidity provision commitment, held in the _liquidity provider bond account_ to cover the shortfall.
 The protocol will also apply a penalty proportional to the size of the shortfall, which will be transferred to the market's insurance pool.

 Calculating the penalty: